Chelsoconn/170/study_guide.md

    > The Web is an information space.
 Human beings have a lot of mental machinery for manipulating, imagining, and finding their way in spaces.
 URIs are the points in that space.

    The terms URI and URL (Uniform Resource Locator) are often used interchangeably.
 We'll discuss the distinctions in a later assignment.
+URI does not require location info

+   URL is a subset of URI

 3. **What is the difference between scheme and protocol in URL?**